huaminghuangtw/Evergreen-Notes/Permanent-Notes/Embrace the beauty of enoughness.md

 ---

-“If I get [X], then I'll be happy.” is a dangerous trap/mirage/fallacy.
+“If I get [X], then I’ll be happy.” is a dangerous trap/mirage/fallacy.

-If you're not enough without [X], you'll never be enough with [X].
+If you’re not enough without [X], you’ll never be enough with [X].

 # See Also